-The inability of the Church in Wupperthal to conduct proper maintenance and efficient monitoring of the water process; compelled the Cederberg Municipality to step in.
-The situation deteriorated to such an extent that the community is periodically without water.
+The inability of the Moravian Church in Wupperthal to conduct proper maintenance and apply efficient monitoring of the water quality; compelled the Cederberg Municipality to step in.
+The situation deteriorated to such an extent that the community is periodically without sufficient water.

-With regards to the decline in the surface water, the water quality worsened as E.coli levels were detected.
-The Cederberg Municipality applied for funding to provide efficient water, from the Department of Local Government (DLG).
+With regards to the decline of surface water, the water quality worsened as e.coli levels were detected.
+The Cederberg Municipality applied for funding to conduct the required maintenance of the water and sanitation infrastructure, from the Department of Local Government (DLG).

-As a result of the recent fire in Wupperthal which destroyed about 55 households, water infrasructure networks also require urgent refurbishment.
+As a result of the recent fire in Wupperthal which destroyed about 55 households, water infrastructure networks also require urgent refurbishment.

-B. ELECTRICITY (amended)
+B. ELECTRICITY